-- Has a track record working with teachers, students, and families in helping understand learning variances.
+- Track record working with teachers, students, and families in helping understand learning variances.

-- Has a growth mindset and builds on students’ strengths to support their development
+- Growth mindset and the ability to build on students’ strengths to support their development.

 - 5 years or more of classroom teaching experience in PreK through Grade 5 classrooms